mxsxs2/Year-3-Eliza-web-app-in-GO/README.md

 # Eliza Web App
 Eliza chat bot written in GO language as a web app, with a simple HTML/JS chat.
+The application is written for Data Representation module in year 3 of Software Development(2017) course at Galway Mayo Institute of Technology, Galway Campus.

 ### How to install and run GO